eciggaar/botmaster-watsonconversation-fb-basic/README.md

 	* Enter your password of your Bluemix Account (*it will appear your password is not typing*)
 	* Hit enter.
   <p>
-4. Select your space following on screen prompt.
+4. Select your space following on screen prompt.<p>
 5. To confirm and check which region, org and space is currently targeted type:

 	* `cf target`